 Are You Sick of Fighting Toenail Fungus?
 Leading Homer Glen, IL, Podiatrist Provides a Revolutionary Treatment For Toenail Fungus, All Without Medications, Without Ointments or Creams, and Without Anesthetics.
-This Chicago-Based Toenail Fungus Treatment Is Safe, Quick, Easy, and Extraordinarily Effective (Better Than 95 Percent!)
+This Chicago-Based Toenail Fungus Treatment Is Safe, Quick, Easy, and Extraordinarily Effective.

 Anyone who has had a case of toenail fungus knows exactly how hard it is to get rid of the problem.
 Medications rarely do anything, and usually carry side effects as bad as (or worse than) the fungus problem you are trying to eliminate.

 Creams and lotions seem better than oral medications in some ways, but rarely work to actually get rid of the toenail fungus.
 Even when they do manage to accomplish a small reduction of the fungus rare as that is they are usually messy and bothersome to apply.

 Ultimately, the reason fungal creams and ointments so often fail is because they cannot penetrate below the surface of the nail.
 If you really want to get rid of your toenail fungus, you have to treat the problem beneath the nail where the fungus actually is.
 Only then will you begin to notice real results.

 Toenail fungus (also known as Onychomycosis) is an especially tenacious fungal infection that can rot away at the toenails for decades.
 If you have it, you usually know it.
 But if you are unsure or the condition has just started, symptoms include: